By Gail Marsh

 Despite his untimely demise, Diesel’s legacy lives on.
 Diesel engines are still widely used today, powering the world’s transportation and industry.
 These engines have evolved over the years, becoming more efficient and environmentally friendly, but the core principles of Diesel’s invention remain intact.
 That’s how it happened: the diesel engine.

-Note: If you’d like to know more about Rudolf Diesel, check out Doug Brunt’s brand-new book, “The Mysterious Case of Rudolf Diesel: Genius, Power, and Deception on the Eve of World War I”.
+Note: If you’d like to know more about Rudolf Diesel, check out Doug Brunt’s book, “The Mysterious Case of Rudolf Diesel: Genius, Power, and Deception on the Eve of World War I”.
 The book discusses Rudolf Diesel and his invention, as well as investigates the intriguing mystery surrounding Diesel’s death.

 Do you wonder about how a familiar item came to be?
 Let me know in the comments below.
 I’ll research and write about it!